melwinmpk/Django_Project/README.md

                         'HOST': 'localhost'
                     }
         </pre>
-        <li>We will br requiring a connector fot the postgresSQL to connect to python</li>
+        <li>We will be requiring a connector for the PostgreSQL to connect to the python</li>
         <pre>pip install psycopg2</pre>
-        <li>Set the static forlder </li>
+        <li>Set the static folder</li>
         <pre>python manage.py collectstatic</pre>
-        <li>By default the static forlder will be created in the name of assets(Django which creates) and Static_content you can change the location in settings.py</li>
+        <li>By default, the static folder will be created in the name of assets(Django which creates) and Static_content you can change the location in settings.py</li>
         <li>For Migeration run commands</li>
         <pre>python manage.py makemigrations</pre>
         <pre>python manage.py migrate</pre>